hirbod/react-native-volume-manager/README.md

 - `setRingerMode(mode: RingerModeType): Promise<RingerModeType | undefined>`: Sets the device's ringer mode.

-- `isRingerListenerEnabled(): Promise<boolean>`: Asynchronously checks whether a ringer mode listener is enabled.
+- `isAndroidDeviceSilent(): Promise<boolean | null>`: Asynchronously checks if the device is in a silent state (including silent mode, vibrate mode, or muted volume / do not disturb mode).

 - `addRingerListener(callback: RingerEventCallback): EmitterSubscription | EmitterSubscriptionNoop`: Adds a listener that will be called when the ringer mode changes.